-- 3.1 Responsibilities of the DSL and Deputy DSLs: - referring to: - ➤ the Children's Services Area Referral, Assessment and Intervention Service (RAIS) Team4 if there are concerns about possible abuse, and acting as a focal point for staff to discuss concerns.
-Referrals should be made in writing, following a telephone call using the Multi Agency Referral Form (MARF);5 - Surrey CPS to seek advice and support - the DBS where a member of staff is dismissed or has left due to risk / harm to a child; and / or - the police where a crime may have been committed; - > the TRA, in consultation with the Head, in cases involving members of staff; - keeping written records of concerns about a child even if there is no need to make an immediate referral: - Make an immediate risk assessment when a report of sexual violence has been reported.
-Additionally, consider a risk assessment for reports of sexual harassment (considered on a case by case basis). - liaising with the Head, updating about safeguarding issues; - ensuring that all such records are kept confidentially and securely and are separate from pupil records - Where pupils leave School ensure their CP file is transferred to the new school or college as soon as possible.
+3.1 Responsibilities of the DSL and Deputy DSLs:

+- Referring to: - The Children's Single Point of Access (C-SPA).
+Referrals should be made in writing, following a telephone call using the Multi Agency Referral Form (MARF); - > Surrey CPS to seek advice and support - The DBS where a member of staff is dismissed or has left due to risk / harm to a child; and / or - > The police where a crime may have been committed; - > The TRA, in consultation with the Head, in cases involving members of staff; - Keeping written records of concerns about a child even if there is no need to make an immediate referral; - Make an immediate risk assessment when a report of sexual violence has been reported.
+Additionally, consider a risk assessment for reports of sexual harassment (considered on a case by case basis). - Liaising with the Head, updating about safeguarding issues; - Ensuring that all such records are kept confidentially and securely and are separate from pupil records - Where pupils leave School ensure their CP file is transferred to the new school or college as soon as possible.
 It should be transferred separately from the main pupil file.
-The DSL may discuss with the child's new school so support can be in place from Day I at their new school. - ensuring that an indication of the existence of the child protection file is marked on the pupil records; - liaising with other agencies and professionals; - ensuring that either they or the staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents; - ensuring that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Children's Services Team; - organising child protection induction and, update training for all school staff regularly, delivering SSCP's 'Working Together to Safeguard Children'; and in line with SSCP procedures - co-ordinate the online safety provision within the school (more information in the Online Safety Policy) - providing the full Governing Body with an annual report (every Summer Term Governors' Meeting); following a review compiled by the Safeguarding Governor and DSL. - providing annual updates and safeguarding workshops for the Board of Governors in the Autumn Term Governors' Meeting; - understanding the filtering and monitoring systems in place in the school - raising awareness of safeguarding issues:
+The DSL may discuss with the child's new school so support can be in place from Day I at their new school. - Ensuring that an indication of the existence of the child protection file is marked on the pupil records; - Liaising with other agencies and professionals; - Ensuring that either they or the staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents; - Ensuring that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Children's Services Team;